Non Newell Paternal Ancestors

-I had previously incorrectly identified William as the William Anthony who married Emma Curlew at Bareneed in 1860 (assuming this was a 2nd marriage) but have abandoned this after reviewing DNA matches (see below) and other data.
+I had also identified William as the William Anthony who married Emma Curlew at Bareneed in 1860 (assuming this was a 2nd marriage) but have recently abandoned these theories after reviewing DNA matches and other data (see discussion later in this section).

 - 1760 Matthew Anthony left his son-in-law the Coveduck Plantation in PDG